 I've been reading a lot of articles about mainstreaming.
-What we fail to understand is that there is a river of difference in mainstreaming theory and mainstreaming reality.
+I see a river of difference in mainstreaming theory and mainstreaming reality.

 In theory, it works only when there are plenty of available resources, time, and finances.
-In order for it to work for the individual, mainstreaming is a long-term process requiring everyone in the community from the mayor or city manager on down.
+In order for it to work for the individual, mainstreaming is a long-term and ongoing process requiring support for everyone in the community -- from the mayor or city manager on down.

-We hope that one day all our children will be mainstreamed into community life where they are embraced and accepted for who they are instead of what they aren't.
-Planting those seeds requires tapping into the education system.
-And good luck especially due to all the schools letting go their teachers because the budget cuts at the state level have been severe and steady in Ohio since 1998.
+We hope that one day all our children will be mainstreamed into community life and be embraced and accepted for who they are instead of what they aren't.
+Planting those seeds requires tapping into a education system that is letting go their teacher's aids because the budget cuts at the state level have been severe and steady in Ohio since 1998.

 What our government has developed for the schools as "mainstreaming" is a package deal claiming that all kids can be included in the classroom as participants and school related social settings regardless of their disability.
 In reality, we hope they are, but many are only visible and not included.
 Their needs are just being "warehoused" until they go home.

 Buying into this neatly packaged "mainstream reality" involves developing an IEP (Individualized Education Plan), a 503 plan, or behavior plan.
 In the IEP, for example, are specific objectives and goals for the child and additional assisting technologies, therapeutic services, and adaptive aids to accommodate the child's needs in the classroom.
 For some children, an IEP is what separates them from the rest of the class so they can learn according to their "own ability."